thisKonrad/drag_n_drop_vanilla_script/README.md

     65:   reduce() initial value = start at the Number NEGATIVE_INFINITY the nearly end of the border to the        next   element.. at last return the element.

+The function loops through all elements within the drop zone, calculates their vertical position relative to the dragged element, and returns the closest element that should be placed after the dragged element.